awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-synthetics-canary-runconfig.md

 # AWS::Synthetics::Canary RunConfig<a name="aws-properties-synthetics-canary-runconfig"></a>

 A structure that contains input information for a canary run\.
+This structure is required\.

 ## Syntax<a name="aws-properties-synthetics-canary-runconfig-syntax"></a>